 Mirror images to another registryEstimated reading time: 5 minutes

 Docker Trusted Registry allows you to create mirroring policies for a repository.
-When an image gets pushed to a repository and meets a certain criteria, DTR automatically pushes it to repository in another DTR deployment or Docker Hub.
+When an image gets pushed to a repository and meets a certain criteria, DTR automatically pushes it to a repository in a remote Docker Trusted or Hub registry.

 This not only allows you to mirror images but also allows you to create image promotion pipelines that span multiple DTR deployments and datacenters.

-In this example we’ll create an image mirroring policy such that:
+In this example we will create an image mirroring policy such that: